Latvia–Spain relations: History

-Cooperation
+Cultural relations

 While Latvia is not subject to Official Spanish Development Assistance, cooperation in the cultural and educational field is growing.
 Several Spanish universities have signed agreements with counterparts in Latvia, and the number of Erasmus students in Spain continues to grow.
-The AECID finances two lectorates in each University of Riga.
+The AECID finances two lectorates in each University of Latvia.

 Spanish artists travel to Riga to participate in major dance or music festivals, as part of Latvia's cultural programming.

 The Latvian Academy of Culture teaches a degree of specialization in Spanish language and culture.
 The University of Latvia teaches a master's degree in Romanesque Studies, both with the support of the AECID's lecturer program.